Rotunda, Woolwich: Museum use (1820–2001)

+A major restoration was carried out between 1972 and 1975 by Messrs Dove Brothers under the direction of the Property Services Agency.
+What began as a routine maintenance contract revealed structural decay more extensive than anticipated.
+The original timber-encased cast-iron wall posts were replaced with reinforced concrete poured into the voids within the solid brickwork.
+A concrete floor slab was laid throughout in place of the original timber floor.
+The canvas ceiling was replaced with a replica in panels.
+The exterior lead was stripped and re-laid.
+A timber inspection walkway was installed above the new ceiling for maintenance access.
+Specialists from the Princes Risborough laboratory found the laminated timber trusses in reasonable condition and most were repaired in place.
+The restoration received a European Architectural Heritage Year award in 1975.
+Cole, Newsome, and McCaig note that the timber and cast-iron wall structure removed by Dove Brothers was almost certainly original to Nash's 1814 construction.

+In 1973 the Rotunda was designated as a Grade II* listed building.

 The Rotunda was used as the Royal Artillery Museum until 1999, when it closed to the public.
 The building continued to house the museum's reserve collection until 2010.
 In 2001, a new museum branded as "Firepower: The Royal Artillery Museum" opened at the nearby Royal Arsenal, bringing together the collections from the Rotunda with the regimental history collection.
 All Firepower's buildings were once part of the Royal Laboratory Department, which controlled the manufacture of ammunition; they are for the most part Grade II listed.
 Firepower closed in July 2016.
 Following the 2016 closure, the collection was moved to Larkhill in Wiltshire.